drian320/adkv/README.md

  - Spectators count + Name List (Name List temporary disable but you can active it)

 FEATURES :
+ - DirectX 12
  - Added a visual DOT to know if you're connected on the server (GREEN DOT) or disconnected (RED DOT)
- - Added the BruteForce CR3/DTB fix by MisterY
+ - Added the BruteForce and optimization CR3/DTB fix by MisterY
- - New function to read localPlayer with OFFSET_LOCAL_ENTITY_HANDLE //[Miscellaneous].LocalEntityHandle (seem more easy for new updates)
  - Press F1 (To Activate GloW, ESP Seer Health/Shield and Aimbot based on default conf)
  - Dynamic FOV/AIM/SMOOTH [70m by default] Process Updated & Optimized 04/12/2024 - Settings added in overlay
  - AutoSuperGlide (nothing to do, it do for you :) ) !Someone tell me to check that, i will.